Find your Sisters!

 We’re a not-for-profit social start up in London on a mission to strengthen the community around the early loss of mothering and to provide girls, their siblings and families with the peer support they need to flourish.

-We have the lived-experience of growing up without our mums and we know that one of the biggest problems which negates outcomes for girls is the early stigma and isolation they experience, the defences they build around it and the loss of unconditional nurture and support.
+We have the lived-experience of growing up without our mums and we know that one of the biggest problems which negates outcomes for young people is the early stigma and isolation they experience, the defences they build around it and the loss of unconditional nurture and support.

-Whether it happens by death or in other ways the loss of mothering isn’t something to hide, it’s something to share with the people who understand it.
-If you’re growing up without your mum, know that there are dozens of local friends you can make in your area who get it; friends your age and older friends who have already walked that path and could guide you.
+Whether it happens by death or in other ways losing mothering isn’t something to hide, it’s something to share with the people who understand it.
+If you’re growing up without your mum, or if you’re raising a motherless family, know that there are dozens of local friends you can make in your area who get it; friends your age and other friends who have already walked that path and could guide you.
 You just need to find them.

 We been hosting gatherings across London for adult motherless daughters for years.
-Since winning a small grant in 2024 we’re now building a peer network in north London to connect and support younger motherless daughters as well as their siblings and families.
+Since winning a small grant we’re now building a peer network in north London to connect and support younger motherless daughters, sons and families.

 MEET YOUR PEERS - LONDON